skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 So I had Vormoth stick to his lower-level spells.
 I justified this by saying (to myself) "Vormoth wouldn't want to risk hitting the kids."
-That was true, but more important is the fact that I had planned to blast them with lighning and didn't.
+That was true, but more important is the fact that I had planned to blast them with lightning and didn't.

 This was my most "cheating" moment in the campaign, and I regret it.
 On one hand, I didn't want to kill off a couple of characters.
 At the